pathfinder177/crypto_wallet/doc/WALLET_CLIENT.md

 The approach is closer to service-oriented architecture at the system level.
 And clean architecture at the code level.
 FIXME(make sure it is done or changed)

-Wallet as client-side application implemented as web-server serves static content Wallet client uses wallet [server](https://github.com/pathfinder177/blockchain_go) only to connect to blockchain
+Wallet as client-side application implemented as web server Wallet client uses wallet [server](https://github.com/pathfinder177/blockchain_go) only to connect to blockchain

 ### Addresses